1987 Italian referendums: Justice abrogative referendums

 Debate about justice was strong in Italy during the 1980s, especially after the case of the unjust arrest of popular TV host and anchorman Enzo Tortora, based only on false accusations by some pentito mafiosi.

-The referendums were called by the Radical Party to abolish privileges that nobody had abolished despite they were in opposition to the text of the Italian Constitution which affirms equality between any citizen.
-In facts, a sole incumbent minister had been condemned in all republican history: Mario Tanassi for the Lockheed bribery scandals in 1977.
+The referendums were called by the Radical Party to abolish privileges that nobody had abolished despite the fact that they were in opposition to the text of the Italian Constitution which affirms equality between any citizen.
+In fact, a sole incumbent minister had been condemned in all republican history: Mario Tanassi for the Lockheed bribery scandals in 1977.
 The referendum found support by the Italian Socialist Party, which wanted to underline its reformist agenda, and by the Italian Liberal Party.

 In each referendum "Yes" won.
 However, if ministers were definitely subjected to ordinary courts, the Christian Democracy and the Italian Communist Party later approved a law strongly limiting the civil responsibility for judges.

 Judges' civil responsibility

 Results of the referendum by province.
 Blue indicates a major in favour; red indicates a majority against.

 This referendum asked to abolish the law excluding any responsibility for judicial errors.
 Italian voters had to say yes if they wanted to abolish judges' exclusion from civil responsibility, or no if they wanted to maintain it.
 The referendum had a turnout of 65.1%.